svx/k8-traefik/docs/tutorial.md

 # Create the directory
 mkdir traefik-tutorial
 ```
-After creating a directory, change into it
+After creating a directory, change into it.

 ```shell
 # Change into the directory